sk-sandeep7/pdf-reducer-python/README.md

 So I built this script to automatically clean it up — and make PDFs like that way easier to read and review.

+I will work on making this a web app to make this tool more accessible.

 ## 📄 License
 MIT — free to use, modify, and share.